-Movies?
-Yes Music?
-All types Gaming?
+Music?
 All types

 It’s not often that I can say one headphone can do absolutely all manner of media and all genres of music some real justice.
 The X2 simply does everything.
 Even at it’s worst, it’s still good.
 More often than not however, the X2 is EXCELLENT.